Gbukaa/security_week/kubernetes/k8s-further-challenges-specs.md

 # K8s Further Challenges Specs

+## Learning objectives

+As you go along, ask yourself the following questions to check your understanding of what you're doing.

+Can I ...

+- Explain what a Kubernetes *Pod* represents?
+- Explain what the purpose of a Kubernetes *Deployment* is?
+- Explain what the effect of the `kubectl logs` command is?
+- Explain what the effect of the `kubectl scale` command is?
+- Explain what the effect of the `kubectl port-forward` command is and its limitations?
+- Explain what the purpose of the different types of Kubernetes *Services* is?
+- Explain what the purpose of a Kubernetes *Ingress* is?
+- Diagram the state of the cluster and the connections between the resources running in it?

 ## Create your local cluster
 :rocket: You'll need to create a K3d cluster with two worker nodes.